SIO-ODF/odfsbe/README.md

 Stretch goals:
 * Making a btl file
 * interpreting the modulo and the sample frequency to make actual timestamped time series variables

+> [!NOTE]
+> The name isn't final, it was quickly made during the GP17-ANT cruise
+> but not developed further on that trip.
+Since this will likely be the
+> base of some ODF/CCDHO/R2R CTD processing, I wanted it off my laptop
+> as the sole location. -Barna